RisPNG/CopyPoppy/README.md

 ## License

+## License

-CopyPoppy is free/libre and open source software.
+CopyPoppy is free/libre and open source software, it is using the GPLv3 license.

+See [LICENSE](LICENSE) for the full license text.